mulllhausen/btc-inquisitor/README.md

+    -m MONEY-RANGE, --money-range=MONEY-RANGE

+Specify the money range to parse in satoshis.
+Format: MINMONEY-MAXMONEY.
+For example, setting this argument to 123-456 would output only transactions which sent between 123 satoshis and 456 satoshis (inclusive).
+If you want to parse all money amounts below MAXMONEY then simply omit MINMONEY like so: -MAXMONEY.
+If you want to parse all money amounts above MINMONEY then simply omit MAXMONEY like so: MINMONEY-

     -o FORMAT, --output-format=FORMAT

 Specify the output data format.
 FORMAT can be: SINGLE-LINE-JSON (associative array), MULTILINE-JSON (associative array), MULTILINE-XML, SINGLE-LINE-XML, BINARY.
 MULTILINE-JSON is the default and BINARY is only permitted when requesting full transactions or full blocks.